kakserpom/phpdaemon/README.md

 http://github.com/kakserpom/phpdaemon

 Asynchronous framework in PHP.
 It has a huge number of features.
 Designed for highload.
-Each worker is able to handle thousands of simultaneous connections holding beer can.
+Each worker is able to handle thousands of simultaneous connections.
 Main features and possibilites:

  * Powerful servers: HTTP, FastCGI, FlashPolicy, Ident, Socks4/5.